RiceRound/ComfyUI_CryptoCat/README.md

 [阅读中文版 README](CHINESE_README.md)

+I sincerely apologize for delaying the fix for this simple bug for three weeks, as I have been busy working on a new encryption project.
+Although I had a more elegant solution in mind to eliminate the dependence on two dat files, I ultimately gave it up due to compatibility concerns.

+However, the issue has been resolved now.
+While the solution may not be the most ideal, it works fine within the current compatibility requirements.

+Due to the limitations of Python as a scripting language, the encryption strength of this solution is somewhat limited.
+I don't plan to invest too much effort into further improving it.
+If you're interested in encryption projects, feel free to follow my new project: [ComfyUI_RiceRound](https://github.com/RiceRound/ComfyUI_RiceRound).

 ## Introduction
 CryptoCat is a lightweight open-source node for ComfyUI, designed to simplify workflows while providing encryption protection for them.
 ![image](docs/image1.png)